Knowledge Base Sections ▾

 Kimi K2.6: The Second Model in the Gonka Network

-For a long time, the Gonka network ran on a single model — Qwen3-235B from Alibaba Cloud.
-In May 2026, this changed: support for multiple models was launched via the DevShards mechanism, and the first addition was Kimi K2.6 from the Chinese company Moonshot AI.
-Later, MiniMax M2.7 was added, and Qwen3-235B was eventually retired from the network — today Gonka hosts two models: Kimi K2.6 and MiniMax M2.7.
-Let's analyze what this model is, how it differs from MiniMax M2.7, how Gonka technically implemented multi-modality, and how to try it via our API Gateway.
+For a long time, the Gonka network operated on a single model — Qwen3-235B from Alibaba Cloud.
+In May 2026, this changed: support for multiple models was launched via the DevShards mechanism, with Kimi K2.6 from the Chinese company Moonshot AI as the first implementation.
+Later, MiniMax M2.7 was added, and Qwen3-235B was eventually phased out of the network — today, Gonka serves three models: Kimi K2.6, MiniMax M2.7, and DeepSeek V4 Flash.
+We will analyze what this model is, how it differs from MiniMax M2.7, how Gonka technically implemented multi-model support, and how to try it via our API Gateway.

 What is Kimi K2.6 from Moonshot AI